hiiamboris/red-wiki/Audio-R&D.md

 ## APIs and libraries
 For each platform, there are multiple APIs supported and implemented.
 They are separated into low-level APIs and high-level APIs.
 The former act as a building block for implementing a sound engine.
 They are optimized for low latency, jitter-free, and high-quality sound.
 Some come with extensions for DSP work and helper classes.
 The latter are black-boxes with fixed functionality, which act like a complete sound engine.
-Think the former as a graphics equivalent to SDL/SFLM/Kha and the latter as UE/CryEngine/Unity.
+Think the former as a graphics equivalent to SDL/SFLM/Kha and the latter to UE/CryEngine/Unity.

 A nice overview of the implemented Android APIs: https://www.linkedin.com/pulse/android-audio-apis-jorge-frisancho